Information for Students with Disabilities

 - Psychiatric disabilities

 - Systemic disabilities

 Residential Accommodationsplus or minus

-In accordance with the Americans with Disabilities Act (ADA), the University will provide residential accommodations for a student residing in University housing who has a qualifying physical or mental impairment that substantially limits one or more major life activities and has a record of such an impairment or is regarded as having such an impairment. **Students with medical conditions such as asthma or allergies that do not rise to the level of a disability must follow the procedures for a residential accommodation request.
+In accordance with the Section 504 of the Rehabilitation Act, the University will provide residential accommodations for a student residing in University housing who has a qualifying physical or mental impairment that substantially limits one or more major life activities and has a record of such an impairment or is regarded as having such an impairment.

 To Be Considered for Residential Accomodation

 In order to be considered for a residential accommodation, the student and appropriate physician or mental health care provider must complete the Verification Form for Students Requesting Changes to the Housing Environment.

 The completed form must be returned by the following deadline:

 Documentation should be current and consist of an evaluation by an appropriate physician or mental health care provider that describes the current functional impact of the condition or disability as it relates to the residential accommodation requested.
 The physician/mental health care provider cannot be a family member.
 An ADA Committee will evaluate the request.
 The ADA Committee consists of a medical physician, psychologist, and professionals from the Center for Teaching & Learning Excellence (CTLE), Counseling Center, and Residence Life.

 The completed verification form and pertinent medical information should be sent to: